jellyfin/jellyfin-server-windows/README.md

 ## Compiling the Tray App
 ### Requirements
 * [.NET 5.0 SDK](https://dotnet.microsoft.com/download)
+    * **NOTE**: This SDK should always match the version that is currently in use for the server.

 ### Steps
 1. Build using the dotnet command, or using Visual Studio/VS Code.